basharbayatna/Prediction-Of-Product-Sales/README.md

 ## 📂 Dataset Information
-The dataset contains information about products and outlets, with the target variable being **Item_Outlet_Sales**. for this Data there is 8523 Rows and 12 Columns
+The dataset contains information about products and outlets, with the target variable being **Item_Outlet_Sales**. for this Dataset there is 8523 Rows and 12 Columns
-##Data Dictionary
+## Data Dictionary

 | Variable Name              | Description |
 |-----------------------------|-------------|